Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 How Long Do Scleral Contact Lenses Last?

-Scleral contact lens replacement depends on lens condition, prescription changes, wearing habits, and your eye doctor's instructions.
+Like other hard contact lenses, scleral lens replacement depends on lens condition, prescription changes, wearing habits, and your eye doctor's instructions.

 1. Lens condition